bitcart/bitcart-admin/CONTRIBUTING.md

-# Contributing to BitcartCC Admin Panel
+# Contributing to Bitcart Admin Panel

-Welcome, and thank you for your interest in contributing to BitcartCC Admin Panel!
+Welcome, and thank you for your interest in contributing to Bitcart Admin Panel!

-Our [central contributing guidelines](https://github.com/bitcartcc/bitcart/blob/master/CONTRIBUTING.md) apply to all BitcartCC repositories.
+Our [central contributing guidelines](https://github.com/bitcart/bitcart/blob/master/CONTRIBUTING.md) apply to all Bitcart repositories.

-Below are the instructions for setting up development environment with BitcartCC Admin Panel.
+Below are the instructions for setting up development environment with Bitcart Admin Panel.

 ## Setting up development environment

-Some general advice can be found in our [central contributing guidelines](https://github.com/bitcartcc/bitcart/blob/master/CONTRIBUTING.md#setting-up-development-environment).
+Some general advice can be found in our [central contributing guidelines](https://github.com/bitcart/bitcart/blob/master/CONTRIBUTING.md#setting-up-development-environment).

 Installation instructions: